renesas/ra-fsp-examples/example_projects/mck_ra8t1/trustzone/usb_phid/readme.txt

 Note :
 1) Open Device Manager, and check 'Human Interface Devices', to see ' USB Input Device' has been detected.

-2) Lower case a - z and numbers 0 - 9 is send from MCU to the host PC.﻿
+2) Lower case a - z and numbers 0 - 9 is send from MCU to the host PC.

 3) User can refer Section 5 "Example Project for IP Protection" in the document to run trustzone EP via link: https://www.renesas.com/us/en/document/apn/renesas-ra-security-design-arm-trustzone-ip-protection